zcoop98/dot-experiment/README.md

 # This is a README!
 This is where I'll keep track of all steps taken to make my project, including useful links and tidbits of info that I've found handy
 ## Steps
-1. Create repo
+1. Create repo in github, make sure "Initialize this repository with a README" checkbox is checked!
+2. Clone repo to local using *Clone or download* button on github
-2. Download .NET Core **SDK**: https://dotnet.microsoft.com/download
+3. Download .NET Core **SDK**: https://dotnet.microsoft.com/download
-3. Open command prompt and navigate to local repo directory
+4. Open command prompt and navigate to local repo directory
-4. Execute `dotnet new console`
+6. Execute `dotnet new console`
   * Details: https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore22
   * Useful options for command: https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore22#options
     * `-h | --help`: Displays help for invoked command